FC Barcelona Atlètic: Stadium

 On 23 September 1982 the Mini Estadi was inaugurated by Barcelona president Josep Lluís Núñez.
 Next to the ground there are two training pitches, pitch 3 and 4, which have artificial turf – the latter has a regulation size of 100 x 70 metres and has seating for 1,000 spectators.

 Mini Estadi has also hosted games for the Andorra national football team, and the Barcelona Dragons of American football.

 As a part of the Espai Barça project, the Mini Estadi was demolished and the Estadi Johan Cruyff was opened to take its place starting in the 2019–20 season.
-Also, as part of this project the Camp Nou will undergo renovation.
+Also, as part of this project the Camp Nou underwent renovation.

 La Masia

 Inaugurated on 26 September 1966, La Masia is the name given to Barcelona's training facilities located near the Camp Nou in the Les Corts district of Barcelona.
 It is an ancient country residence built in 1702 and once Camp Nou was inaugurated in 1957, the building was remodelled and extended for use as the club's social headquarters.

 In 1979, La Masia became the residence of young players from outside of the city.
 In the following decades the academy forged several players that would later appear for both the main squad and the Spain national team, Guillermo Amor, Albert Ferrer, Iván de la Peña, Josep Guardiola, Carles Puyol, Gerard López, Xavi, Víctor Valdés, and Andrés Iniesta being amongst the most prominent.
 Lionel Messi is also an alumnus of La Masia and is one of the most famous players to play for Barcelona as well as the Argentina national football team.